1102131860/atm_sv/README.md

 - Rdy_Dtack: Ready / Data acknowledge, active-low, 0 indicates ack

-The **LUT** (look-up table) interfaced is used in the core of the device called squat, in order to provide a latch-based read/write look-up table.
+The **LUT** (look-up table) interface is used in the core of the device called squat, in order to provide a latch-based read/write look-up table.

 - Mem: an 256 CellCfgType memory used for squat to look up when forwarding packets